-The focus of this course is on financial markets and securities which are traded in them, from the point of view of an investor.
+The focus of this course is on financial markets and the securities, which are traded in them.
 Special attention will be given to analytical methods to investigate the "true value" of an asset, to determine optimal portfolio holdings and to identify "abnormal profits" and arbitrage opportunities.